xuwang/aws-hugo/README.md

 ## Create a Hugo website generator on AWS Lambda with Terraform

-It's all about infrastructure codification.
 This project demonstrates how to use [Terraform](https://www.terraform.io/intro/index.html) to manage AWS resources needed to create Hugo static website using AWS Lambda service.
+See the excellent blog  [hugo-awslambda-static-website/](http://bezdelev.com/post/hugo-aws-lambda-static-website/) about how does it work.
+In this project we use Terraform to automate the AWS resource creation.
+This gives you a repeatable process so you can build and tear down as you wish.

 Resources managed are: